The Bruce Power Visitors’ Centre is an interactive, fun way for your family to learn about Ontario’s most important energy provider

 Every year thousands of visitors arrive at the Bruce Power Visitors’ Centre to learn more about nuclear energy and electricity generation.

 Looking out over the world’s largest operating nuclear power facility, the Visitors’ Centre is located north of Tiverton, adjacent to Ontario’s first commercial wind farm, Huron Wind.

 14th annual Bruce Power Beach Party

 Mark Saturday, August 19th in your calendars!
 Bruce Power’s 14th annual Beach Party is taking place from 4 p.m. to 10 p.m. at Station Beach in Kincardine.

 Activities include two 24’ rock climbing walls, a 48’ inflated obstacle course, face painters, games, bouncy castles, ball pits, plasma cars, giant kites, balloon twisters and much, much more!

 As always, we will be serving hamburgers, veggie burgers and hot dogs, along with a cold drink at 6 p.m. in the main tent.
 Opening ceremonies are at 6:30 p.m.

 Shuttle buses will start running at 3:30 p.m. at locations TBD.
 These will run throughout the day until after the spectacular fireworks display.

 Admission is free

-The Visitors’ Centre is open to the public Monday to Friday, 9 a.m. to 4 p.m. year-round as well as Saturdays, 9 a.m. to 4 p.m., in July and August.
+The Visitors’ Centre is open to the public Monday to Friday, 9 a.m. to 4 p.m. year-round as well as Saturdays and Sundays, 9 a.m. to 4 p.m., in July and August.
 Closed statutory and year-end holidays.